is very R&D intensive and relies on innovation. The state's

 leaders in R&D investments, in Alabama, the U.S. and

-develop products and improve processes they may be eligible for federal R&D
+improve processes, they may be eligible for Federal R&D

-credits which are available to stimulate
+credits which are available to stimulate growth and help